Did you recently buy a Moroccan Tagine pot but are unsure how to use it? Well, it’s super easy to use, just like cooking in one of your Dutch ovens.

 There are other options in between these sizes as well, so choose the one that best fits your needs and travel luggage.

-Where to buy Tagine pots in Morocco?
+Where to buy Tagines in Morocco?

 Moroccan tagine pots are widely available in Morocco, so you shouldn’t have any trouble finding one.